Boundary criticality in two-dimensional interacting topological insulators

 where $\varphi$ is the boson field originated from the bosonization of the helical edge state.
 The velocity and the Luttinger parameter are, respectively,

-and $g_2 \propto V$ is the Rashba-interaction induced two-particle scattering between the two spin components~\footnote{Our labels of $g_i$ couplings are different from the other bosonization conventions.}.
-The bare Fermi velocity and the effective interaction strength are derived in the Supplemental Material, and summarized below
+and $g_2 \propto V$ is the Rashba-interaction-induced two-particle scattering between the two spin components~\footnote{Our labels of $g_i$ couplings are different from the other bosonization conventions.}.
+The bare Fermi velocity and the effective interaction strength are derived in the Supplemental Material~\cite{supplemental} following~\cite{doh2013bifurcation}, and summarized below

 The Luttinger parameter decreases as the boundary Hubbard interaction increases.
-The two-particle scattering becomes relevant at $K = \frac12$, leading to a boundary transition when the bulk is disordered, i.e., preserves the time reversal symmetry.
+The two-particle scattering becomes relevant at $K = \frac12$, leading to a boundary transition when the bulk is disordered and preserves the time-reversal symmetry.

 This analytical result agrees well with the Luttinger parameter extracted from the DQMC calculations away from the bulk phase transition.
-Fig.~\ref{fig:luttinger}(a) shows the fitted Luttinger parameter at $U_\text{bulk} = 2.8 < U_\text{bulk}^\ast$ using the conformal ansatz

-for some smooth function $f$.
+Fig.~\ref{fig:luttinger}(a) shows the fitted Luttinger parameter at $U_\text{bulk} = 2.8 < U_\text{bulk}^\ast$ using the conformal ansatz $C_\text{bdy}^{SS}(r) L^{2K} = f\left( \sin \frac{\pi r}{L} \right)$ for some smooth function $f$.
 It is clear that the fitted Luttinger parameter agrees with the analytical prediction in~\eqref{eq:luttinger}.

 \paragraph{Boundary criticality}\ssll At the transition $U_\text{bulk}^\ast$, the bulk of the system becomes gapless, and is described by a 3D Ising universality class.
-The 3D Ising BCFT is well-studied in non-topological systems.
-In particular, the leading boundary primary operator that carries the Ising symmetry is the order parameter field, denoted $\hat \phi$~\footnote{More precisely, at ordinary transition, the boundary primary field is the normal derivative of the order parameter field.
+The 3D Ising BCFT is well studied in nontopological systems.
+In particular, the leading boundary primary operator that carries the Ising symmetry is the order parameter field, denoted $\hat \phi$~\footnote{More precisely, at the ordinary transition, the boundary primary field is the normal derivative of the order parameter field.
 Here, we denote it as $\hat \phi$ for simplicity.}.
 In the topological system, specifically the topological insulator considered here, we can imagine stripping off the outermost zigzag boundary sites where the interaction strength is $U_\text{bdy}$, along with the helical edge states.
 Without this outermost layer, the 3D Ising BCFT exhibits the ordinary transition since the interaction strength becomes uniform~\cite{deng2003bulk,deng2005surface}.
 Then, imagine reattaching the zigzag boundary layer.
-This leads to a coupling between the helical edge state and the boundary order parameter field:
+This leads to a coupling between the helical edge state and the boundary order parameter field~\cite{shen2024new}:

 in which $\hat \phi$ denotes the boundary order parameter field that couples to the spin operator $S_y \propto \cos \left( \sqrt{4\pi} \varphi\right)$ in the helical Luttinger liquid.
 We emphasize that while $\hat \phi$ would correspond to the boundary primary field in the 3D Ising universality class, in our present theory it serves as the bulk-boundary coupling field.
 The true boundary primary field in our case is the boundary spin operator $S_y$.